 Another value that you might need to modify on an older system (but not on most modern systems) is the system-wide file size,

 Why must you increase ulimit to run Splunk software?
 Well, you might concurrently need file descriptors for every forwarder socket and every deployment client socket.
 Each bucket can use 10 to 100 files, every search consumes up to 3, and then consider every file to be indexed and every user connected.

-I need advanced help troubleshooting Splunk for Windows
+Advanced help troubleshooting Splunk software for Windows

 Splunk Enterprise does not start due to unusable filesystem